 What did it feel like when you learned Amistad was ranked the #1 high school in the state?

-Diva will attend Eastern Connecticut State University in the fall, where she plans to study communications and TV broadcasting.
+Diamond will attend the University of Richmond in the fall, where she plans to study nursing.